daily-bruin/interactive.2017.close-to-home/content/articles/enterprise.seth.md

+Alumni remembers conveniences, troubles of living out of van

 Every morning during the summer of 2010, Seth Wing walked to Kerckhoff Hall from his van, parked on Veteran Avenue,added commas with a cup of instant oatmeal in his hand, ready to start the day.